TIBCOSoftware/ibi-webFOCUS-CE/Samples/adapter-password-update/README.md

     This command will print the decoded password to confirm the update was successful.

 * Check the logs of POD that was created by the CronJob to see the output of the script.
+    Command `kubectl logs -n webfocus password-update-cronjob-28719760-jbtqn` - replace the pod name as it will be different in your case.

     ```bash
     ubuntu:~/$kubectl logs -n webfocus password-update-cronjob-28719760-jbtqn
     2024-08-09 07:15:01 - INFO: Script started by ibi on